geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	‎In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups**, and then select **Groups** again.

-10. In the **Groups** list, verify that the **Manufacturing** group appear.
-However, you should also verify that the **Print Operators** group does not appear.
-As mentioned previously, built-in groups such as the Print Operators security group are not synced, even when you add memmbers to the group as you did in Task 3. <br/>
+10. In the **Groups** list, verify that the **Manufacturing** group appears, and that the **Print Operators** group does not appear.
+As mentioned previously, built-in groups such as the Print Operators security group are not synced from the on-premises environment to Microsoft 365, even when you add memmbers to the group as you did in Task 3. <br/>

 	**Note:** You may need to wait up to 10 minutes before the Manufacturing group appears.
 Continue to refresh the list until you see the group.